Bank of England note issues: £5

 The initial printing of several million Stephenson notes was destroyed when it was noticed that the wrong year for his death had been printed.
 The original issue of the Fry banknote was withdrawn after it was found the ink on the serial number could be rubbed off the surface of the note; these notes are now very rare and sought by collectors.
 The Stephenson £5 note was withdrawn as legal tender from 21 November 2003, at which time it formed around 54 million of the 211 million £5 notes in circulation.

+The F series £5 note was never issued.

+A newly designed £5 note, featuring Winston Churchill, was introduced on 13 September 2016.

 £10

 The first Bank of England £10 note was issued in 1759, when the Seven Years' War caused severe gold shortages.
-It ceased to be produced in 1943.
-A string of devaluations through the late 1940s and 1950s meant increased demand for notes of higher values than £5 and on the 21 February 1964 a new brown-coloured note was issued in the Series C design.
-The Series C note was withdrawn on 31 May 1979.
+It ceased to be produced in 1943, during the Second World War.
+A string of devaluations through the late 1940s and 1950s meant increased demand for notes of higher values than £5 and, on 21 February 1964, a new brown-coloured note was issued in the Series C design.
+This Series C note was withdrawn on 31 May 1979.

 The Series D pictorial note appeared on 20 February 1975, featuring nurse and public health pioneer Florence Nightingale (1820–1910) on the reverse, plus a scene showing her work at the army hospital in Scutari during the Crimean War.
 It was withdrawn on 20 May 1994.

 On 29 April 1992, a new £10 note in Series E, with orange rather than brown as the dominant colour, was issued.
-The reverse featured Charles Dickens and a scene from The Pickwick Papers.
+The reverse featured author Charles Dickens and a scene from The Pickwick Papers.
 This note was withdrawn from circulation on 31 July 2003.
-A second Series E note was issued on 7 November 2000 featuring Charles Darwin, HMS Beagle, a hummingbird, and flowers under a magnifying glass, illustrating the Origin of Species.
+A second Series E note was issued on 7 November 2000 featuring naturalist and biologist Charles Darwin, HMS Beagle, a hummingbird, and flowers under a magnifying glass, illustrating the Origin of Species.
 The hummingbird's inclusion was criticised, since Darwin's ideas were spurred by finches and mockingbirds, not hummingbirds.

+An F series £10 note was never issued.

 A newly designed £10 banknote, featuring early 19th-century novelist Jane Austen, was issued on 14 September 2017.
 The decision to replace Darwin with Austen followed a campaign to have a woman on the back of a Bank of England banknote when it was announced that the only woman to feature on the back of a note — prison reformer Elizabeth Fry on the £5 note — was to be replaced by Winston Churchill.
 Like the £5 note featuring Churchill, the new £10 note is made from polymer rather than cotton paper.